 The National Survey of Student Engagement (NSSE) was developed by the Indiana University Center for Postsecondary Research to assess the undergraduate student experience.
-NSSE was identified as an appropriate tool to assist the University through a process of institutional change.
+The University of Toronto first participated in NSSE in 2004 to support a process of institutional change.